kirkmadera/forge-framework-docs/README.md

 > Forge Framework is currently under development.
 We are internally using gitbook
 > and github.io to generate documentation only.
 This is intended to be an open source
 > project, but will not be released it until it has reached a certain level of stability.
-> No specific release date has been set, but it will likely be sometime in early 2015.

 Forge Framework is an application level framework that runs on Zend Framework 2.
 The purpose of Forge Framework is to provide prebuilt application components, fully